 Don’t overthink this.
 Creators, I know you’re like thinkers and you love to overthink things.
 Don’t overthink things, right.
 This is your chance to get things out.
 This is your chance to test and see how does it do?
 Are people responding to this really well?

-So that will, yeah, hopefully that’s the message.
+That will, yeah, hopefully that’s the message.
 If any message that I wanted to get out during this video was please don’t take it too seriously, it’s a vlogmas, you know, it’s called vlogmas so it can, it’s not meant to drive you crazy.

 Now, if you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel if you haven’t already, and you know, turn on that notification bell so you can get notified when I go live and when I release videos.
 And if you haven’t already, and particularly if you want to start live streaming for vlogmas, make sure you grab a copy of my Facebook Live Cheat Sheets.

-So I walk you through how to get up and running on Facebook lives.
+I walk you through how to get up and running on Facebook lives.
 Particularly if you’re new, if you’re new to a particularly, if you’re a little bit lost and you’ve never done it before, this will help you sort it all out.